 Physical Education and Sport Premium – what is it?

 The Physical Education (PE) and Sport Premium provides funding for primary schools to help them improve the quality of PE, physical activity and sport.
-Most schools with primary age pupils receive this funding in the academic year 2017 to 2018, with the exception of independent schools.
+Most schools with primary age pupils receive this funding, with the exception of independent schools.

 How much funding do London’s primary schools receive?

-Based on data collected from the January 2017 census, schools receive PE and Sport Premium funding based on the number of pupils in years 1 to 6 (ages 5 to 10).
-New schools from 2017 will have their funding based on data from the autumn 2017 school census:
+Based on data collected from the January census each year, schools receive PE and Sport Premium funding based on the number of pupils in years 1 to 6 (ages 5 to 10).

 - Schools with 16 or fewer eligible pupils receive £1,000 per pupil